 Mark Morgan is a litigator with experience in the trial of jury and non-jury cases involving contracts, securities, and intellectual property matters.
 He has assisted clients with strategies for the containment, management and resolution of legal crises occurring at the federal/state, criminal/civil and domestic/international levels, including the Supreme Court of New Jersey, U.S. Court of Appeals for the Second Circuit, U.S. District Court for the Southern District of New York, and U.S. District Court for the District of New Jersey.

-Mark was an adjunct professor at Seton Hall University Law School from 2008 to 2012, and serves as a visiting professor at the American University in Cairo.
+Mark was an adjunct professor at Seton Hall Law School from 2008 to 2012, and serves as a visiting professor at the American University in Cairo.
 He is the former chairman of the board of directors of a non-profit, non-governmental organization of the United Nations dedicated to global issues education.
 He currently serves on various civic and charitable organizations, including on the Board of Trustees of The Peck School, the Board of Directors of Coptic Orphans, and the Advisory Board of Agora University.